 at risk youth

-Youth can receive individual therapy sessions as well as group therapy.
+Youth can receive individual therapy sessions.
 Our equine therapy program-staffed by credentialed professionals-is an integral part of our program for troubled youth.

 - Equine therapy is offered to individuals, groups, and families.

 - Students develop bonds with the horses as they feed, groom, and care for the animals.